 Traditional braces are capable of correcting a wide variety of misalignments and bite issues.
 Even people with moderate to severe cases of teeth crowding and spacing are considered good candidates for braces.
 Given their versatility, braces are typically a good fit for anyone who has a case of malocclusion or teeth misalignment.

 Braces can also correct problematic bite issues like overbite, crossbite, and overjet.
-In these more severe cases, orthodontists typically use supplemental appliances, like elastics or springs, to enhance treatment and facilitate more extreme transformations.
+In these more severe cases, orthodontists typically use supplemental attachments, like elastics or springs, to enhance treatment and facilitate more extreme transformations.
 As a result, patients often turn to braces if they aren’t considered a good fit for less flexible treatments like Invisalign.

 Traditional braces are very visible and sometimes inconvenient, so sometimes they seem less appealing to adults, but they’re a good option for cases that are too complex for a more discreet, affordable option.
 While braces are very effective, a vast majority of cases are treatable with more innovative treatments like clear aligners or Six Month Smiles.

 How Much Do Braces Cost?

 Braces aren’t cheap.
 Their average price is $5,000 and often range between $3,000 and $10,000, but it ultimately depends on your condition’s severity.
 Luckily, most orthodontists offer financing plans, which allow patients to pay for braces over time, typically throughout treatment.
 Unfortunately, these financing programs usually require a credit check, so approval is not guaranteed.
 Also, most payment plans have hefty interest rates, which will increase your total cost.

 Some health insurers may cover the cost of traditional braces, but it varies widely, depending on the provider and your particular insurance plan.
 If you’re considering braces, we recommended reading through your current policy and coverages thoroughly.
 If you’re unsure what your insurance covers, give your provider a call and one of their representatives can discuss your plan.
 It may even be worth purchasing supplemental dental insurance if your current policy does not cover orthodontic treatments.